 - 10,000 ASHRAE = 6,000 SACC

 Not all product pages list the SACC rating.
 Many list them both.
 Only a few list just the SACC rating.
 If there is only one BTU rating given, it is probably the ASHRAE rating and you should consider that the SACC rating is about half.

 You can also go by the chart in the next section.

 Sizing your Portable Air Conditioner

 It is important to buy a unit rated to serve the amount of space you have – or more.
 With central air conditioners, you should not choose one that is too big for your home.
-But because of efficiency issues with portable air conditioners, going a size up isn’t an issue.
+But because of efficiency issues with portable free standing air conditioners, going a size up isn’t an issue.

 This chart is a starting point.
 See the addition points below it for properly sizing a portable AC.

 We recommend that you choose a unit that is 1,000 BTUs larger than the chart recommends for each of these issues:

 1. Ceilings higher than 8 feet.

 2. The room faces south or west and isn’t shaded by trees.